SasungKim/EB01/README.md

 ## Getting Started
 - clone current repository and run the .ipynb file in jupyter notebook
+- data-exploration takes input dataset, and outputs graphical and numerical analysis results on the dataset values within notebook
+- data-cleaning takes input dataset(csv), and outputs cleaned input data(csv)
+- feature-extraction takes in cleaned input data(csv), and outputs extracted feature sets(csv)
+- feature-selection takes in feature set(csv) and outputs selected feature set based on set criterias that reduces dimensionality and improves performance of potential models (csv)
+- model-building takes in selected feature set (csv) and generate a trained model along with tested accuracy result (joblib)
+- model-testing takes in input text content (string) and outputs the true/false status of the text content based on trained model within notebook

 ### Prerequisites
 - jupyter notebook